3meters/scrub/Readme.md

 hello('FOOBAR')   // 'hello foobar your third char is O'
 ```

+### Why is this useful?
-I now know everything I need to know about the var arg.
-This is simple example, but scrub can handle virtually any state that can be described syncronously.
-If you find one that you cannot describe, please send a pull request or log an issue.
+You now know everything you need to know about the variable arg.
+This is a simple example, but scrub aims to handle virtually any state that can be described syncronously.
+The descripton syntax aims to be as concise as possible.
+The error reporting aims to be as precise as possible.

 With scrub you define all your assumptions about a value with a succint spec.
 If the value fails my spec, scub crafts a detailed error explaining where things went wrong.
 Within the spec, if you care, you have full control over the error that is thrown.
 Scrub is particularly well-suited for checking data between a public api, like a web service, and a schemaless store, like mongodb.
 It lets you remove virtually all the type and value checking from the body of your functions, and move them to a single, easy-to-read spec at the top of the file.